WJSoftware/vite-plugin-single-spa/README.md

 `http://localhost:4444/src/spa.ts`, where `4444` is the server's port number.
 It is very difficult to imagine a `single-spa` project that works with dynamic ports.

-The last property, `spaEntryPoint`, has a default value of `src/spa.ts` and is used to specify the module that exports all of the `single-spa`'s lifecycle functions (`bootstrap`, `mount` and `unmount`).
+The property `spaEntryPoint` has a default value of `src/spa.ts` and is used to specify the module that exports all of the `single-spa`'s lifecycle functions (`bootstrap`, `mount` and `unmount`).
 If your entry module's file name differs, use this property to specify it.
 Note that if your project is using a different file extension, you'll have to specify this property just to change the file extension.

+At the bottom we see `projectId`.
+This is necessary for CSS tracking.
+In a `single-spa`-enabled application, there will be (potentially) many micro-frontends coming and going in and out of the application's page.
+The project ID is used to name the CSS bundles during the micro-frontend building process.
+Then, at runtime, this identifier is used to discriminate among all the CSS link elements in the page to properly mount and unmount them.
+If not provided, the plug-in will use the project's name from `package.json`.
+Make sure the project has a name, or provide a value for this property.

+> **NOTE**:  The `projectId` value will be trimmed to 20 characters if a longer value is found/specified.

 ## Mounting and Unmounting CSS